openlibhums/memory-alpha/content/support/guides/workflow-editor-submission-and-review.md

-title: Editor Guide -  Submission and Review
+title: Editor guide -  submission and review
-# Editor Guide - Submission and Review
+# Editor guide -  submission and review

 ## Unassigned submissions
 Editors will be notified by email once a new article has been submitted.
 This email will contain a link to the submitted article, but it can also be accessed through the dashboard.